 What is an Earthquake.
 Introduction to Earthquakes & Tsunamis Turn on the TV or read the newspapers and almost always there is something devastating happening somewhere as a result of sheer nature's power.

 Through careful study, geologists are slowly learning more about such questions as these: Why do earthquakes occur?
 Why do some locations such as Califonia and Japan receive so many earthquakes?
 Hazard: Earthquake/Be smart.
 Map Information: The map is titled, "Forecasted Frequency of Earthquake Shaking Capable of Causing Damage Within the United States".

 Earthquakes happen along cracks in the earth's surface, called fault lines, and can be felt over large areas, although they usually last less than one minute.
 Earthquakes cannot be predicted — although scientists are working on it!
 All 50 states and 5 U.S. territories are at some risk for earthquakes.
 Earthquakes can happen at any time of the year.
 Before An Earthquake Look around places where you spend time.
-Video Player View in FEMA Multimedia Library.
-Live Earthquakes Map.
+Video Player View in FEMA Multimedia Library During An Earthquake If you are inside a building: Stay where you are until the shaking stops.
+If getting safely to the floor to take cover won’t be possible: Live Earthquakes Map.
 Earthquake.
 Global plate tectonic movement Earthquakes are measured using observations from seismometers.

 Disaster Risk Reduction (DRR) aims to reduce the damage caused by natural hazards like earthquakes, floods, droughts and cyclones, through an ethic of prevention.
-Disasters often follow natural hazards.
-A disaster's severity depends on how much impact a hazard has on society and the environment.
-The scale of the impact in turn depends on the choices we make for our lives and for our environment.
 PreventionWeb.net Homepage - Serving the information needs of the disaster reduction community.
 Terminology - UNISDR.
 Earthquake resistant buildings.
 Disaster risk reduction.
 Earthquakes - Earthquake today - Latest Earthquakes in the World - EMSC.
 UNDesInventar.